Akm0d/pluggable-namespace/README.rst

     [global]
     extra-index-url = https://__token__:<personal_access_token>@gitlab.com/api/v4/groups/<namespace>/-/packages/pypi/simple

-Now you can install ``cpns`` from pypi or gitlab repositories:
+Now you can install ``pluggable-namespace`` from pypi or gitlab repositories:

 .. code-block:: bash

-    pip3 install cpns
+    pip3 install pluggable-namespace

 Now all it takes to create a pluggable application is a few lines of code.
-This is the root of every pns project.
+This is the root of every pluggable-namespace project.
 We create a hub, we add dynamic subsystems, and then we call them through the hub's namespace.

 .. code-block:: python

-    import cpns
+    import pns
     import asyncio

     loop = asyncio.get_event_loop()